Shakespeare’s and Dickens’ Old City

 The meeting point is just outside exit 2 of St. Paul’s Tube.

 The Sunday afternoon walk is guided by David (known to fellow members of the by-invitation-only Dickens Pickwick Club as the Pickwick Papers character, “Count Smorltork, the famous foreigner”) or distinguished Shakespearean actor (RSC, Sir Peter Hall’s Shakespeare productions, etc.) Steve.
-The Tuesday morning walk is guided by actor Andy or Corinna.
+The Tuesday morning walk is guided by actors Andy or Corinna.
 N.B. the walk takes about two hours and ends at Smithfield, a short walk from St. Paul’s Tube.
 But where we end is also very near Barbican Tube and Farringdon Station, so if either of those is more convenient for you we’ll get you sorted.

 LONDON WALKS REVIEWS